 Ipoh is the nearest large city or town to Tanah Rata in the Cameron Highlands.
 If you are travelling in Malaysia by train then Ipoh is the ideal point to leave the railway network and board a bus to the Cameron Highlands.

 Bus Times from Ipoh to Cameron Highlands

 There are currently 3 bus services a day from Ipoh to the Cameron Highlands which are available to book online.

-- The journey by bus from Ipoh to the Cameron Highlands takes 1 hours 13 minutes with Unititi Express and CS Travel.
+- The journey by bus from Ipoh to the Cameron Highlands is scheduled to take from 1 hours 13 minutes to 1 hour 20 minutes.